biHealthyLab/lab-www/src/members/arsalan.md

 keywords: |
   Dynamical systems, neurodegenerative diseases, Mathematical Modeling, Tauopathy
 presentation: |
-  Arsalan Rahimabadi is a Ph.D. student in the Electrical and Computer Engineering Department at Concordia University.
+  Arsalan Rahimabadi is a Ph.D. candidate in the Electrical and Computer Engineering Department at Concordia University.
 His current research is focused on modeling tauopathy progression in the brain.
 He has expertise in dynamical systems analysis, pathological nonlinear systems, modeling, identification, control theories, and fault detection and isolation methods.
 ---

 ### A brief introduction

-Arsalan Rahimabadi is a Ph.D. student in the Electrical and Computer Engineering Department at Concordia University.
+Arsalan Rahimabadi is a Ph.D. candidate in the Electrical and Computer Engineering Department at Concordia University.
 His current research is focused on modeling tauopathy progression in the brain.
 He has expertise in dynamical systems analysis, pathological nonlinear systems, modeling, identification, control theories, and fault detection and isolation methods.

 ### Educational background